scullyio/scully/docs/scully-configuration.md

 `outDir` - The folder's path where Scully leaves the statics files.
 This should not be the same as the distFolder.

+### outHostFolder

+`outHostFolder` The folder that is used to host the static files, defaults to the outDir.
+You can use this when you need to change the baseHref of pages.

 The default path is:

 ```URL